JuanFelipeRestrepoBuitrago/OperativeSystemsMidTerms/PROYECTO/README.md

-# RSA Encryption with Run-Length Encoding (Huffman)
+# Compression and Decompression of files using RSA and Huffman
-For the exam of operating systems subject we created a system function that uses system calls to encrypt files using RSA and compress them using Huffman.
+For the final project, we will implement a program that compresses and decompresses files using the **RSA** algorithm and **Huffman** encoding.
+The program will be implemented in **C++**.

 ## Background